cms-dev/cms/docs/Installation.rst

     # Optional.
     # sudo apt-get install phppgadmin python-yaml python-sphinx

-On Arch Linux, the following command will install almost all dependencies (two of them can be found in the AUR):
+On Arch Linux, the following command will install almost all dependencies (three of them can be found in the AUR):

 .. sourcecode:: bash